 The Company is subject to U.S. federal income tax as well as income tax of multiple state and local jurisdictions.
-The Company is no longer subject to U.S. federal income tax examinations for years before 2003 and is no longer subject to state and local income tax examinations by tax authorities for years before 2002.

-7. STOCKHOLDER'S EQUITY
+9. STOCKHOLDERS' EQUITY

 On May 30, 2007, the Company completed a private placement of 1,789,649 shares of common stock with gross proceeds to the Company of \$16,499,977.
-Of the total shares issued, 1,683,060 shares were issued to ten institutional investors at \$9.15 per share and 106,589 shares were issued to an entity affiliated with one of our directors at \$10.32 per share.
-Net proceeds to the Company will be approximately \$15,200,000 after deducting transaction expenses.
+Of the total shares issued, 1,683,060 shares were issued at \$9.15 per share and 106,589 shares were issued to an entity affiliated with one of the Company's directors at fair market value or, \$10.32 per share.
+The shares issued were registered for resale in July 2007.
+Net proceeds to the Company were \$15,317,002 million after deducting transaction-related expenses.
 The net proceeds from the offering will be used for working capital and general purposes, including research and development activities and potential acquisitions or other strategic initiatives.
-As of June 30, 2007, \$1,240,000 of expenses related to the transaction are recorded as a current liability.

-8. EQUITY COMPENSATION PLANS
+10. EQUITY COMPENSATION PLANS

-As of June 30, 2007, the Company had two equity compensation plans: the 2001 Stock Option Plan (the "2001 Plan") and the 2005 Equity Incentive Plan (the "2005 Plan").
-The 2001 plan is no longer used for the granting of options.
+As of September 30, 2007, the Company had two equity compensation plans: the 2001 Stock Option Plan (the "2001 Plan") and the 2005 Equity Incentive Plan (the "2005 Plan").
+The 2001 Plan is no longer used to grant options.

 Under the 2005 Plan, the Board of Directors may grant incentive stock options to employees and any parent or subsidiary's employees, and may grant nonstatutory stock options, stock purchase rights, restricted stock, stock appreciation rights, performance units or performance shares to employees, directors and consultants of the Company and any parent or subsidiary's employees, directors and consultants.
-The administrator (which is made up of the

-Company's board of directors or a committee of the board) has the power to determine the terms of any awards, including the exercise price of options, the number of shares subject to each award, the exercisability of the awards and the form of consideration.
+The administrator (which is made up of the Board of Directors or a committee of the Board) has the power to determine the terms of any awards, including the exercise price of options, the number of shares subject to each award, the exercisability of the awards and the form of consideration.

 Options granted under the 2001 and 2005 Plans generally expire 10 years from the date of grant.
-Options granted from the 2001 plan are generally exercisable beginning one year from the date of grant in cumulative yearly amounts of 25% of the shares granted.
-Options granted from the 2005 plan generally vest at a rate of 25% on the first anniversary date and ratably each month thereafter.
+Options granted under the 2001 Plan are generally exercisable beginning one year from the date of grant in cumulative yearly amounts of 25% of the shares granted.
+Options granted under the 2005 Plan generally vest at a rate of 25% on the first anniversary date and ratably each month thereafter.
 Certain options issued were exercisable upon grant and the underlying unvested shares are subject to the Company's repurchase right as stated in the applicable plan agreement.

-Under the 2005 Plan, 2,775,751 shares of common stock were reserved for issuance as of June 30, 2007.
-In addition, the shares reserved for issuance under the 2005 plan include (a) shares reserved but unissued under the 2001 Plan as of August 10, 2005, (b) shares returned to the 2001 Plan as the result of termination of options or the repurchase of shares issued under such plan, and (c) annual increases in the number of shares available for issuance on the first day of each year equal to the lesser of:
+Under the 2005 Plan, 2,779,275 shares of common stock were reserved for issuance as of September 30, 2007.
+In addition, the shares reserved for issuance under the 2005 Plan include (a) shares reserved but unissued under the 2001 Plan as of August 10, 2005, (b) shares returned to the 2001 Plan as the result of termination of options or the repurchase of shares issued under such plan, and (c) annual increases in the number of shares available for issuance on the first day of each year equal to the lesser of:

-- 3.25% of the outstanding shares of common stock on the first day of the fiscal year; - 825,000 shares; or - an amount the Company's board of directors may determine.
+- 3.25% of the outstanding shares of common stock on the first day of the fiscal year; - 825,000 shares; or - · an amount the Company's Board of Directors may determine.

-On January 1, 2007 and 2006, an additional 396,130 and 392,676 shares, respectively, were authorized for issuance under the 2005 Equity Incentive Plan representing 3.25% of the outstanding shares on those dates.
+On January 1, 2007 and 2006, an additional 396,130 and 392,676 shares, respectively, were authorized for issuance under the 2005 Plan representing 3.25% of the outstanding shares on those dates.

-As of June 30, 2007, 3,481,724 shares of the Company's common stock were reserved for issuance under the Company's 2001 and 2005 equity compensation plans.
+As of September 30, 2007, 3,473,500 shares of the Company's common stock were reserved for issuance under the 2001 and 2005 plans.